Brahillms/Brahillms/README.md

 - 👋 Hi, I’m Brahillms
-- 👀 I’m interested in Python, JavaScript, HTML, CSS, XML, etc.
+- 👀 I’m interested in Python, JavaScript, HTML/CSS, XML, etc.
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning Python, HTML/CSS, and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...